-There might be times during development when you need to obtain information from the logs of your standalone player you’ve built, or the target device or the editor.
-Usually you need to see these files when you have experienced a problem and you have to know where exactly the problem occurred.
+There might be times during development when you need to obtain information from the logs of the standalone player you’ve built, the target device, or the Editor.
+Usually you need to see these files when you have experienced a problem, to find out exactly where the problem occurred.

-Note that on Windows and Linux standalones the location of the log file can be changed (or logging suppressed.)
-See the command line page for further details.
+Note that on Windows and Linux standalones, the location of the log file can be changed (or logging suppressed).
+See documentation on Command line arguments for further details.

-The device log can be accessed in XCode via GDB console or the Organizer Console.
+Access the device log in XCode via the GDB console or the Organizer Console.
 The latter is useful for getting crashlogs when your application was not running through the XCode debugger.

 $ adb logcat